This post may contain affiliate links. Read my full disclosure policy.

 Instructions

-- Make the brine: Mix salt (2 tablespoons) and 5 cups cold water until dissolved.
-Add the turmeric if you like (adds a fresh flavor).
+2. Make the brine: Mix salt (2 tablespoons) and 5 cups cold water until dissolved.

-- Layer: In a large, clean two-quart mason jar, place all the whole spices into the bottom.
-With clean hands, Pack one layer of cucumbers tightly, standing on end, then add garlic and onions (if using), fresh dill sprigs, chilies, bay leaves.
-Add another layer of cucumbers standing on end.
+4. Assemble: In a large, clean two-quart mason jar, place all the whole spices into the bottom.
+Add the dill, garlic and onions or turmeric if using.
+With clean hands, pack one layer of cucumbers tightly, standing on end, then add the bay leaves, then add the second layer of cucumbers standing on end.

-- Press everything down, leaving an inch of headroom.
-Pour the salt water brine over the top and weigh down the cukes with fermentation weights so they are submerged under the brine, leaving an inch of headroom, in the jar.
-(Use a fermentation weight, or a small ziplock back with a little water in it ).
+5. Press everything down, leaving 1 ½ inches of headroom.
+Pour the salt water brine over the top and weigh down the cucumbers with fermentation weights so they are submerged under the brine.
+Remove any spices that may have floated to the surface (which can mold).

 Notes